A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Preamble: continual machine learning

 \begin{itemize} \item{{ \textbf{Memory consumption:}} {amount of required memory.}} \item{{ \textbf{Amount of stored data:}} {how much past data does the method need to retain explicitly?}} \item{{ \textbf{Task boundaries:}} {does the method require clear task divisions?} } \item{{ \textbf{Prediction oracle:}} {does the method require knowing the task label for prediction?}} \item{{ \textbf{Amount of forgetting:}} {how much information is retained as measured through proxy metrics.} } \item{{ \textbf{Forward transfer:}} {do older tasks accelerate learning of new concepts?}} \item{{ \textbf{Backward transfer:}} {do new tasks benefit old tasks?} } \end{itemize}

-At this stage the reader might already notice that some of these listed items are very particular to specific practices.
-For example, the idea that a prediction oracle would be required in the first place in order to give task labels is an artifact of several works that consider so called multi-head scenarios.
-The latter makes use of separate disconnected classifiers per task to circumvent explicitly dealing with task prediction interdependency.
-There exist recent reviews \cite{DeLange2019} that base their entire evaluation on such a scenario.
-Empirical surveys in the context of robotics \cite{Lesort2019}, generative models \cite{Lesort2020} follow similar trends and conduct a "comprehensive application-oriented study of catastrophic forgetting" \cite{Pfulb2019}.
+At this stage the reader might already notice that some of these listed items are rather particular to specific practices.
+For example, the idea that a prediction oracle would be required in the first place in order to give task labels is an artifact of several works that consider so called \textit{multi-head} scenarios.
+Such a multi-head setting makes use of separate disjoint classifiers per task to circumvent explicitly dealing with task prediction interdependence.
+In other words, each task is provided a separate label, which is commonly assumed to be additionally provided during inference to decide which of the classifiers should be selected.
+There exist recent reviews \citep{DeLange2019} that base their entire evaluation on such a scenario.
+Empirical surveys in the context of robotics \citep{Lesort2019}, generative models \citep{Lesort2020} follow similar trends and conduct a ``comprehensive application-oriented study of catastrophic forgetting'' \citep{Pfulb2019}.
 With catastrophic forgetting being the sole focus, these works at best cover the first three of the five earlier formulated continual learning pillars \ref{fig:LML_pillars}, if and only if they also conduct an analysis on how specific tasks benefit each other.
-The recent critiques that formulated above questions \cite{Diaz-Rodriguez2018, Farquhar2018a} therefore present valid attempts to rid current evaluation from such practices that can be seen as inherently violating real continual learning scenarios.
-Nevertheless, we argue that there is even larger factors at play that transcend these arguments.
-Although transfer and the sequential nature is considered and benchmarked against isolated learning, crucial aspects such as the \emph{relevance of the task order} (or permutation thereof), \emph{choice of tasks}, \emph{choice of data} and particularly any form of \emph{robustness} in an open world and with respect to perturbations or attack scenarios are disregarded altogether.
-Open research areas such as curriculum learning \cite{Bengio2009}, i.e. benefitting from a data ordering of increasing complexity, open world learning \cite{Bendale2016}, i.e. equipping the model with awareness of unseen unknown data, and active learning, i.e. self-selecting data to query for the next step, try to address these crucial elements.
+The recent critiques that formulated above questions \citep{Diaz-Rodriguez2018, Farquhar2018a} therefore present valid attempts to rid current evaluation from such practices that can be seen as inherently violating real continual learning scenarios.
+Nevertheless, we argue that there are even larger factors at play that transcend these arguments.
+Although transfer and the sequential nature is considered and benchmarked against isolated learning, crucial aspects such as the \emph{relevance of the task order} (or permutation thereof), \emph{choice of tasks}, \emph{choice of data} and particularly any form of \emph{robustness in an open world} are frequently overlooked or may even be disregarded altogether.
+Open research areas such as curriculum learning \citep{Bengio2009}, i.e. benefiting from a data ordering of increasing complexity, open world learning \citep{Bendale2016}, i.e. equipping the model with awareness of unseen unknown data, and active learning, i.e. self-selecting data to query for the next step, try to address these crucial elements.
 We argue that it is imperative to take these perspectives into account in the evaluation of continual learning algorithms.
 Before proceeding to categorize individual works and consequently making an attempt at connecting the paradigms, we give a brief summary of the present evaluation differences.
+Here, we capture the essence of each paradigm, point out the main difference to continual learning \textit{if the paradigm is viewed in isolation}, and emphasize what role is contributed when considered in context of continual learning.